flozonn/zendesk-aws-support/README.md

 ## 📍 Overview

 The zendesk-aws-support project is a powerful bridge between Zendesk and AWS, enabling seamless case management and communication across both platforms.
-It leverages AWS Lambda functions and EventBridge to handle Zendesk webhooks and AWS support case events, while storing data in an S3 bucket.
+It leverages AWS Lambda, API gateway and EventBridge to handle Zendesk webhooks and AWS support case events, while storing ID lookup data in a DynamoDB tablle.
 This open-source solution is ideal for businesses seeking to synchronize their customer support efforts on AWS and Zendesk, enhancing efficiency and response times.

 ---